GSA/digitalgov.gov/content/old-docs/inventory-data-gov-guide.md

                                                               </ol>

                                                               <p>
                                                                 Inventory.data.gov in its current form is not designed to handle geospatial metadata.
-As discussed in our harvesting </span><a href="https://www.WHATEVER/resources/how-to-get-your-open-data-on-data-gov/"><span style="font-weight: 400">documentation</span></a><span style="font-weight: 400">, Data.gov continues to harvest geospatial datasets directly from geospatial harvest sources.
+As discussed in our harvesting </span><a href="{{< relref "how-to-get-your-open-data-on-data-gov.md" >}}"><span style="font-weight: 400">documentation</span></a><span style="font-weight: 400">, Data.gov continues to harvest geospatial datasets directly from geospatial harvest sources.
 Agencies should have the remainder of their agencies in a “non-geospatial” data.json that the Data.gov catalog can harvest.</p>

                                                                 <ol start="13">
                                                                   <li>